-The special permit requires FGT to increase IM inspections within the special permit inspection areas, which will lower the risk in areas beyond the special permit segments.
+The special permit requires FGT to increase IM inspections for pipeline inspection areas adjacent to the special permit segments, which would lower the risk in areas beyond the special permit segments.
 FGT must conduct IM type procedures (conditions in the special permit) on the special permit inspection areas as defined in the special permit.
 FGT will implement the conditions in special permit inspection areas for the duration of the special permit.

 As PHMSA recognized in its June 29, 2004, Federal Register Notice (69 FR 38948), implementing additional preventative and mitigative measures enables a pipeline operator to improve its knowledge and understanding of the pipeline's integrity, accelerate the identification and repair of actionable anomalies, and better manage and mitigate threats to the public and environment.
 Implementing enhanced inspection and assessment practices throughout the special permit segments and special permit inspection areas, in lieu of replacing small segments of pipe experiencing the class location change, extends pipeline safety benefits to a much greater area along the pipeline.
+In addition, avoiding pipe excavation and replacement will minimize costs to the operator, will avoid delivery interruptions and supply shortages, and avert environmental disturbance.

-While the special permit will avoid the full replacement of affected pipe, the special permit conditions require monitoring and maintenance that could lead to minor excavations and repair or replacement of some pipe.
-The effect of the monitoring and maintenance requirements in the special permit conditions will ensure the integrity of the pipe and protection of the population living near the pipeline segment to a similar or greater degree of a lower MAOP, new pressure test, or a thicker walled or higher-grade pipe without the enhanced IM protections.
+While the special permit avoids the full replacement of affected pipe, the special permit conditions require monitoring and maintenance that could lead to minor excavations and repair or replacement of some pipe.
+The effect of the monitoring and maintenance requirements in the special permit conditions will ensure the integrity of the pipe and protection of the population living near the special permit segments to a similar degree of a lower MAOP, new pressure test, or a thicker walled or higher-grade pipe without the enhanced IM protections.

-Performance of the conditions in the special permit should provide an equivalent or greater level of safety for the public and environment; and imposes no additional safety risks as a result of the waived regulation.
-As already noted, all of the special permit segments included under the special permit will be treated as HCAs with the additional risk analysis and remedial activities associated with this designation.
-The special permit also includes several conditions that address potential safety risks.
+Performance of the special permit conditions provides an equivalent level of safety for the public and environment; and imposes no additional safety risks as a result of the waived regulation.
+As already noted, all the special permit segments included in the special permit will be treated as HCAs with the additional risk analysis and remedial activities associated with this designation.
+The special permit also includes a number of conditions that address potential safety risks.

 In the event that PHMSA denied the special permit, it would have no authority to decide whether FGT achieved full compliance with 49 CFR Part 192 through pressure reduction or pipeline segment replacement.
 Nonetheless, FGT reports that its contractual obligations would not allow the operating pressure of the pipe to be lowered.
-Thus, the potential impact radius of a pipeline failure will be the same whether the pipe operates under a special permit, is replaced, or pressure tested.
-Likewise, human safety as a result of pipeline failure would not be affected differently under either the granted special permit or "no-action" alternatives.
+Thus, the PIR of a pipeline failure will be the same whether the pipe operates under a special permit, is replaced, or pressure tested.
+Likewise, human safety as a result of pipeline failure would not be affected differently under either the action or no-action alternatives.
 Furthermore, the special permit enhanced IM conditions are designed to identify and mitigate integrity issues that could threaten the special permit segments and cause failure.

-FGT will evaluate the potential environmental consequences and affected resources of land disturbances and adjacent waterbody impacts caused by construction activities (including adding, modifying, replacing or removing any facility) associated with any FGT activity.
-These activities are regulated by the Federal Energy Regulatory Commission (FERC) under Section 7 of the Natural Gas Act (NGA) and are subject to Federal, State, and local environmental authorizations and require a review by FGT Environmental Services staff prior to the start of work, incorporation of environmental requirements into the special permit implementation, and ensuring outstanding (environmental) requirements are incorporated into facility operation.
+FGT will evaluate the potential environmental consequences and affected resources of land disturbances and adjacent waterbody impacts caused by construction activities (including adding, modifying, replacing, or removing any facility) associated with any FGT activity.
+These activities are regulated by the Federal Energy Regulatory Commission (FERC) under Section 7 of the Natural Gas Act (NGA) and are subject to Federal, State, and local environmental authorizations and require a review by FGT Environmental Services staff prior to the start of work, incorporation of environmental requirements into the project implementation, and ensuring outstanding (environmental) requirements are incorporated into facility operation.